 - The first clue is the turtle’s jaw and head.
 Hawksbills have a smaller head than green sea turtles, and their jaws are more pointed and beaklike.

 - The carapace (or shell) of greens and hawksbills also differ.
-The scutes overlap on hawksbills, and the edges of their carapace are serrated.
-Green sea turtles do not have overlapping scutes, and carapace edges are smooth.
+The scales overlap on hawksbills, and the edges of their carapace are serrated.
+Green sea turtles do not have overlapping scales, and carapace edges are smooth.

 - Hawksbill have 2 claws on each front flipper, whereas green sea turtles only have 1 claw on each flipper.